penyokrotev/tf-wordpress/README.md

 4. Make the blog post from the task (blog post about Linux namespaces) appear instead of "hello-world" post on startup.
 5. Finish task about OPTIMIZE-ing all of the db tables.
 6. Find and implement better networking solutions and practices - separate vpc, public and private subnets, etc.
-7. Automate the flow using GitHub Actions
+7. Automate the flow using GitHub Actions.